 Creativity and innovation are increasingly becoming the name of the online course game.
 Unfortunately, the modern way to build and grow courses and memberships increasingly leaves Kajabi behind.

 The five most commonly mentioned shortcomings of Kajabi are:

-No Community.
+No community.
 While Kajabi says it offers “a community,” it’s an extremely limited forum feature.
-It’s web-only and pales in comparison to the features and accessibility of a Facebook Group, which is why so many Kajabi instructors start a separate Facebook Group.
+It’s web-only and pales in comparison to the features and availability of a Facebook Group, which is why so many Kajabi instructors start a separate Facebook Group.